-Join Canadian Consul General Nadia Theodore for an "Off-the-Record" breakfast.
+Join French Consul General Louis de Corail for an "Off-the-Record" breakfast.
 This program offering by the ACIR is designed to bring members and non-members alike into a more intimate setting with Atlanta's resident Consul Generals where relationships can be made and strengthened for mutual benefit.
-Seating is limited to the first 20 registrants, so ensure your seat by signing up now.
+Seating is limited to the first 25 registrants, so ensure your seat by signing up now.

 ACIR is honored to host Dr. Kenneth Stein, Director of Emory University's Middle East Research Program, who will speak on the topic, "The U.S. and the Middle East: Policies Amidst a Fragmenting Region."

 Dr. Stein has taught at Emory University since 1977.
 Founding Director of the Emory Institute for the Study of Modern Israel, Stein holds a joint appointment within the History and Political Science Departments and was a Visiting Professor of Political Science at Brown University in 2006.
 His primary responsibilities focus on undergraduate teaching.
 Dr. Stein earned two masters degrees and a PhD in Near East history, literature and languages.

 ACIR is honored to host Col (USAF.
 Ret.)
 John W. Clark, former RF-4 pilot and Vietnam War prisoner, who will speak on the topic, "Six Years in a North Vietnam Prison Camp."

 About Colonel John W. Clark

 Colonel John Clark is a native and current resident of Columbia, Missouri.
 He Graduated from Hickman High School, the College of Engineering and Air Force ROTC at the University of Missouri.

 After pilot training, he flew C-131 aeromedical evacuation aircraft out of McGuire Air Force Base, N.J. and then rotated overseas to RAF Alconbury, England flying tactical reconnaissance missions over Europe in the RF-4C.